 Miriam is lying on a green yoga mat on the living room floor, inverted in the shoulder stand, while an Enya CD plays smoothly in the background.
 The synthesizer music vibrates deliciously, the words evoking ethereal images: moons, mystery, magic.
-She’s wearing purple cotton jogging pants and a large pink T-shirt that Jenny had left behind.
-It bunches toward her chin while she holds the inverted position.
+She’s wearing purple cotton jogging pants and a large pink T-shirt Jenny had left behind, which bunches toward her chin while she holds the inverted position.
 Her salt-and-pepper hair drapes along the mat.

 “Thanks for the big welcome,” Jenny says.
 “We got out of a seminar early.”

-Josh stands aside, seemingly unsure whether Jenny’s mother in this position constitutes too intimate a scene for him to approach.
+Josh stands aside as though unsure whether Jenny’s mother in this position constitutes too intimate a scene for him to approach.
 Miriam smiles at him, admiring his slender, athletic build, wondering whether he and Jenny are actually a couple, although Jenny has denied it.

 Jenny goes to her mother’s side and bends down to kiss her, not sure how she will accomplish this since her mother’s cheek is so close to the ground.
 Finally, she bends her head sideways, hoping that shortening the length of her face will help match hers to her mother’s.
 The stethoscope swings precariously near her mother’s face.

-Jenny grabs her mother’s hand, helping her rise from the floor.
+Jenny reaches out an arm and grabs her mother’s hand, helping her rise from the floor.
 “Let’s see, the thyroid has two lobes, I think, and it sort of looks like a butterfly.
-But really, Mom, they have good meds for that—” She is interrupted by ringing and grabs a cell phone from her lab coat pocket.
+But really, Mom, they have good meds for that...”
+She’s interrupted by a ringing sound and grabs a cell phone from her lab coat pocket.

 Josh takes the phone and points to an empty leather pouch attached to the belt loop under his white coat.
-“I left mine home today.”
+“I left mine home.”
 He apologizes to Miriam, moves to a far corner of the room, and speaks softly into the phone.

 “No, Mom.
-It’s detailed instructions about what you want done in the eventuality that you are dying, or in a vegetative state, or something like that.”
+It’s detailed instructions about what you want done in case you’re dying, or in a vegetative state, or something like that.”

 “Well, perhaps I’d want whatever heroic measures modern medicine can muster!”
 Her voice rises dramatically.
 “Yes, I’ll have transplants, implants, respirators, all plugs firmly attached, and—”